Jiro Wang: Acting career

-In 2016, Wang starred as the leading character Cao Yan Bing in the popular Chinese manga adaption live action series Rakshasa Street.
+In 2016, Wang starred as the leading character Cao Yan Bing in the popular manhua adaption live action series Rakshasa Street.
 With its airing on Youku (one of the most influential video website in China) on August 2, 2017, Rakshasa Street's viewership has reached 2.9 billion by November 22, 2017.
 The producer and Wang himself has also confirmed that season 2 is to be expected.

 Music career

 Wang was the first member to join Fahrenheit.
 He is the baritenor vocalist of the group.
 He is the one that usually has the rap part in most of the songs due to his fluency in the language.
 His publicized temperature is that of hot (热; rè) summer, at 95 Fahrenheit.

 Wang released his first solo album What Are You Waiting For (Chinese:你在等什麼) on his 31st birthday, August 24, 2012.

 Discography

 Wang's new MV, "Exclusive Fort" (《專屬堡壘》)--theme song to the movie, Bloody Doll—was released on February 9, 2015.Yin Yue Tai.

 Wang sings the opening theme song for his new drama series, The CrBloomsomero.
 ThBloomsoms entitled "The Great Hero" (《大英雄》) and an MV was released on March 15, 2015, one week before the online series goes on air on Tencent Video.